jgosmann/aoc2021/day19-rust/README.md

 all there is left to do is to try to align each set of beacons with the map.

 My solution could probably be optimized.
-It takes a whole minute despite using rust.
 For each rotation or translation,
 I generate a new set of beacons.
 This makes the data structure immutable which eases the implementation a bit,